apigee/ansible-opdk-accelerator/setup-ansible-controller/README.md

 file system that contain configuration files, roles, cached attributes, log files and your inventory of server nodes that will host your planet instance(s).

-# Quick Start
+## Quick Start

-The playbook `setup.yml` will setup your folder structure
+The playbook `setup.yml` will setup your folder structure in your user home directory.
+You can change the location of you folder structure by updating the `setup.yml` playbook.
+If you do not provide a required attribute then you will be prompted by the script to provide the value.

 This folder also contains the playbook to backup the Ansible Control server using the